Veterinary Surgery in Hermitage, TN

 Dedicated surgical suites.
 Surgeries are carried out in a separate surgical suite.
 To prevent infection and cross-contamination, this room is kept completely sterile.

 Surgical attire.
 When in the surgical suite, our staff wears disposable caps and masks at all times.
 Those involved in the procedure will also be outfitted in sterile gowns and single-use gloves.

 Sterile packs and equipment.
 Each time we perform surgery, we take great care to thoroughly clean, sterilize, and package all of our surgical equipment.

 At Hermitage Animal Clinic, we use surgical lasers instead of scalpels in many of our routine surgeries.

 Lasers are an excellent way to reduce the risk of infection in your pet's surgical wound.
 They also increase healing speed and cause them less pain and post-op discomfort.

-We are proud to be one of the few veterinary practices in the Hermitage area that offers laser surgery.
+We are proud to be one of the few veterinary practices in the Nashville area that offers laser surgery.
 We want you and your pet to have a comfortable experience with us, so we'll do everything we can to accomplish it.